faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Execution complete.
 ```

-- This indicates that list of files and directories are incorrectly owned by root.
+- This indicates that this list of files and directories is incorrectly owned by root.

 - These folders must be owned by the web server user (usually www-data) to allow the application to read and write logs, cache, and perform scheduled tasks etc..

- - To Fix we can try the below command, if the issue persists please reach (**support@faveohelpdesk.com***)
+ - To fix, we can try the following command.
+If the issue persists, please reach (**support@faveohelpdesk.com***)

 ```
 chown -R www-data:www-data <<<Enter the faveo root directory here>>>